 My interest in meditation is piqued.
-I’ve used meditation apps with some success, and I’d like to learn more, go further, and feel confident meditating on my own.
+I’ve used meditation apps with some success, and I’d like to learn more, go deeper, and feel confident meditating on my own.

 Meditation has been helpful with my mental health, and I’d like more of those benefits.

 The instructions I have for meditation are vague or confusing and I get inconsistent outcomes.
-I want clarity around how to practice and a feeling of productivity and success in my practice.
+I want clarity about how to practice and a feeling of progress in my practice.

-I want to experience more mindfulness in my daily life.
+I want to experience more benefits from my meditation practice off of the cushion.

 Awakening is an accident and meditation makes me accident-prone.
 I’m looking to grow my meditative abilities and expand my capacity for Insight.

-Standard – 269 Early Bird / 295 Full Price – participation in classes and practice groups plus content – weekly emails, recordings, and additional instructions
+Standard – 295 – participation in classes and practice groups plus content – weekly emails, recordings, and additional instructions

-Plus – 359 Early Bird / 395 Full Price – all of Standard plus two additional 1:1 meetings with a teacher
+Plus – 395 – all of Standard plus two additional 1:1 meetings with a teacher

-Low Income – 179 Early Bird / 195 Full Price – a special reduced rate for those who are unable to pay the standard rate at this time
+Low Income – 195 – a special reduced rate for those who are unable to pay the standard rate at this time

 ** We have created this pricing structure to attempt to offer the course at affordable rates, while still being able to provide a high level of supportive teaching.
 If you would like to attend but can’t afford to, even at the low-income rate, please contact us.
 No one will be turned away due to inability to pay.